szermatt/mistty/docs/source/usage.rst

     the shell key bindings you want to work in the terminal zone map, :code:`mistty-prompt-map`.

-    For example, moving up the shell's command history is usually bound to :kbd:`C-p` and searching in the shell command history to :kbd:`C-r`, so if you'd like to access these from a MisTTY buffer, you'd do the following:
+    For example, searching in the shell command history is usually bound to :kbd:`C-r`, MisTTY binds that to :kbd:`M-r`, like comint does, but if you'd like it to be accessible using the original key binding, you can do:

     .. code-block:: elisp

-        (keymap-set mistty-prompt-map "C-p" #'mistty-send-key)
         (keymap-set mistty-prompt-map "C-r" #'mistty-send-key)

     If you'd prefer to have the key available in both the scrollback